 - Metra (Chicago area)

-Rhode Island, Connecticut, Delaware, Maryland, New Jersey, New York, Pennsylvania and Virginia make payments to Amtrak through transit agencies or state transportation departments for use of the Amtrak-owned Northeast Corridor facilities by commuter trains.
-These agencies or states also provide other funding on the Northeast Corridor, including capital funds for infrastructure and/or stations.
-Amtrak has agreements for access and/or maintenance where Amtrak trains operate over locally-owned portions of the Northeast Corridor in Connecticut, Massachusetts and New York.
+Rhode Island, Connecticut, Delaware, Maryland, New Jersey, New York, Pennsylvania and Virginia make payments to Amtrak through transit agencies or state transportation departments for use of Amtrak-owned NEC facilities by commuter trains.
+These agencies or states also provide other funding on the NEC, including capital funds for infrastructure and/or stations.
+Amtrak has agreements for access and/or maintenance where Amtrak trains operate over locally-owned portions of the NEC in Connecticut, Massachusetts and New York.

 Amtrak Trains and Equipment

-- Amtrak-owned, active equipment includes 20 Acela Express high speed trainsets, two Cascades Service trainsets, 1,286 passenger cars including Amfleet, Superliner, Viewliner and other types, 376 locomotives, 80 Auto Train vehicle carriers and 63 baggage cars.
-Amtrak has begun to receive the first of 130 new long-distance, single level cars and 70 new Amtrak Cities Sprinter (ACS-64) electric locomotives.
-A request for proposals has been issued for Next Generation high speed trainsets.
+- Amtrak-owned, active equipment includes 20 Acela Express high-speed trainsets, two Cascades Service trainsets, 1,367 passenger cars including Amfleet, Superliner, Viewliner and other types, 403 locomotives, 80 Auto Train vehicle carriers and 68 baggage cars.
+Amtrak continues to receive new Amtrak Cities Sprinter (ACS-64) electric locomotives and new national network, single level cars that are part of a 130 car order.

 - The Auto Train, which travels between Lorton, VA (south of Washington, DC), and Sanford, FL (near Orlando), is the longest passenger train in the world, with two engines and 40-plus passenger rail cars and vehicle carriers.

 - Since the beginning, even-numbered trains have traveled north and east.
 Odd-numbered trains travel south and west.
-Among the exceptions are Amtrak's Pacific Surfliners, which use the opposite numbering system inherited from the Santa Fe Railway, some Empire Service trains and the Downeaster trains between Brunswick, Maine and Boston.
+Among the exceptions are Amtrak Pacific Surfliner trains, which use the opposite numbering system inherited from the Santa Fe Railway, some Empire Service trains and the Downeaster trains between Brunswick, ME, and Boston.

-- Amtrak is also available on the web, and for more information, the public can visit us on Facebook, Twitter, Google+, Pinterest, official Amtrak blog, Amtrak History and Great American Stations sites.
+- Amtrak is also available on the web, and for more information, the public can visit us on Facebook, Twitter, Google+, Pinterest, the official Amtrak blog, and the Northeast Corridor, Amtrak History, Great American Stations sites.